Ultimate Guide to Choosing a Wildlife Camera

 Trail camera specifications will always state the maximum size memory card that can be accepted by that particular camera.
 Some can take massive amounts of memory up to as high as 512G, others will only accept up to 16G.

-Whether or not this will make any difference at all to you and your trail camera results will depend upon how you intend to use your camera.
+Whether or not this will make any difference at all to you and your camera results will depend upon how you intend to use your camera.
 If you will be checking it regularly and so able to copy off any important images of pieces of video footage then the size of the memory card will be less important.
 Another key factor will be whether you intend to use your trail camera for capturing images only or for recording video footage.
 Video files will of course take up much more memory space.

-So a scenario whereby a trail camera is to be placed in a very busy location, with the intent to record large video files such as 30 seconds or 60 seconds for example.
-Couple that with the plan to only visit the camera location perhaps once every 3 weeks – in this application I would advise the largest memory card capacity possible.
+So a scenario whereby a camera is to be placed in a very busy location, with the intent to record large video files such as 30 seconds or 60 seconds for example.
+Couple that with the plan to only visit the camera location perhaps once every 3 weeks – in this application I would advise the largest card capacity possible.

 However if you will be checking your camera every 2 or 3 days and only intend to use it to capture still images then I would save some pennies and go with a smaller card.
 A 16G card for example will likely store thousands of images before becoming full.

-Most trail cameras also give you the option to set them to stop recording when full or recycle and start recording over the oldest files when full.
-One option that many trail camera users adopt is to have a couple of memory cards and when they visit the camera site they will remove the card that’s in use and replace it with a blank card, this means no down time and no rush to look at all of the recorded files whilst at the camera site.
+Most wildlife cameras also give you the option to set them to stop recording when full or recycle and start recording over the oldest files when full.
+One option that many users adopt is to have a couple of cards and when they visit the camera site they will remove the card that’s in use and replace it with a blank card, this means no down time and no rush to look at all of the recorded files whilst at the camera site.

-Infrared Type & Infrared Power
+Infrared Type & Power